-The evidence suggests that within the five- to six-year-old range in which most children begin school in the U.S. (where most of the studies cited were conducted), age is not a significant predictor of ultimate academic success.
-Extant research does not support recent trends in the U.S. to raise the age at which children are eligible to begin school (e.g. from turning five by December of the year a child enters kindergarten to turning five in September or earlier).
-To the contrary, time in school appears to contribute more to young children's academic skills than time engaged in other activities outside of school.
+The evidence suggests that within the five- to six-year-old range in which most children begin school in the U.S. (where most of the studies cited were conducted), age is a weak predictor of ultimate academic success.
+There is some evidence that time in school appears to contribute more to young children's academic skills than time engaged in other activities outside of school.
 Research on day care and early childhood education also suggests advantages of centre care for children in the preschool years.
 It is, therefore, clear that children benefit from some form of educational program at a very early age.

 Many early childhood experts have called into question the very notion of "school readiness."
 Clearly, all children at all ages are "ready to learn."
 The meaningful question is not whether a child is ready to learn, but rather what a child is ready to learn.
 Even "reading readiness" - a concept with a long history in early childhood development - has little meaning in the context of current conceptualizations of emerging literacy, which includes general knowledge, language and vocabulary skills, and even early scribbling.
-Literacy, according to current experts, begins to develop long before children enter school.21,22 Current conceptions of mathematics also embrace the notion of gradual development that begins early in life.
-Recent work on the development of mathematical understanding shows that an understanding of basic number concepts is seen and can be promoted in toddlers.23 The important policy issues are how to give all young children access to educational programs, and how to make sure that school programs are appropriate for the particular social and academic skills of the children in them.
+Literacy, according to current experts, begins to develop long before children enter school.
+Current conceptions of mathematics also embrace the notion of gradual development that begins early in life.
+Recent work on the development of mathematical understanding shows that an understanding of basic number concepts is seen and can be promoted in toddlers.
+The important policy issues are how to give all young children access to educational programs, and how to make sure that school programs are appropriate for the particular social and academic skills of the children in them.